 Currently, the glacier ends in the lake – but soon it will recede further and pull out from the lake.
 Then there will be no more floating icebergs in Mendenhall lake.

 The retreating glacier has uncovered also remnants of some 1,400 – 2,350 years old forest.
 This means that the glacier has advanced since then: most likely due to increased precipitation in the Juneau Icefield above the glacier.

 Walk to the ice caves

 Visitors can admire the beauty of the glacier and surrounding landscape from diverse vantage points.
-There is East Glacier Loop – a trail that lets to walk higher in the hills and look on the glacier from above.
+There is East Glacier Loop – a trail that lets to walk higher in the hills and look at the glacier from above.
 Nugget Falls Trail leads along the eastern shore of the lake towards the Nugget Falls, without crossing them.

 But, if a visitor wants to reach the glacier (and caves in it!), he needs to take the West Glacier Trail.
 It starts on the western shore of the lake and after hefty walking over the hills for some 5 – 6 kilometers and diverse wonderful views the visitor finally is at the glacier.
 Don’t walk there alone: the trail is long and, if the rain starts, the cliffs become slippery.
 Or a bear might come… Or you can get lost when the darkness comes.

 Ice caves in the Mendenhall Glacier are not unique.
 Ice is a fine material for cave formation: it is hard, tough but at the same time easily formed by the water.
 And there is a lot of water in the contact between the glacier ice and the ground.
 Each mountain glacier has got countless smaller and larger streams under it.
 Each of these streams gradually creates a cave near its exit from the glacier.